Charles Howard (serjeant-at-arms)

-Brigadier Sir Charles Alfred Howard, GCVO, DSO* (1878–1958) was a British parliamentary official and army officer.
+Brigadier Sir Charles Alfred Howard, GCVO, DSO* (29 July 1878 – 1958) was a British Army officer and parliamentary official from the aristocratic Howard family.
 He served as Serjeant-at-Arms of the House of Commons from 1935 to 1956.

 Early life

-Born on 29 July 1878, Howard was a member of the prominent Howard family.
-He was the son of the Hon.
+Howard was born at Hazelby Manor, East Woodhay, Hampshire, the youngest of four children of the Hon.
 Greville Theophilus Howard (1836–1880; a younger son of Charles Howard, 17th Earl of Suffolk) and Lady Audrey Jane Charlotte (died 1926), daughter of John Townshend, 4th Marquess Townshend.
-Howard's sister Joyce was married to Sir Arthur Doyle, 4th Baronet.
-His half-sister from his mother's second marriage to General Sir Redvers Henry Buller was Dame Georgiana Buller, DBE, RRC.
+Howard's sister Joyce was married to Sir Arthur Doyle, 4th Baronet, and was the mother of Diana Spearman.
+His father died when he was 2, and his mother remarried General Sir Redvers Henry Buller.
+His half-sister was Dame Georgiana Buller.

 Career

-After schooling at Eton College, Howard attended the Royal Military College, Sandhurst, and joined the Army in 1898.
-He was posted in India until 1899 and then, from 1900, in South Africa where he was an aide-de-camp to his stepfather during the Second Boer War.
+After schooling at Eton College, Howard attended the Royal Military College, Sandhurst, and was commissioned a second lieutenant in The King's (Shropshire Light Infantry) regiment on 3 August 1898.
+He was posted in India until 1899 and then, from late February 1900, in South Africa, where he was an aide-de-camp to his stepfather during the Second Boer War.
+He was promoted to lieutenant on 9 May 1900.
 From 1912 to 1916, Howard was a staff officer.
 He served in the First World War; from 1916, he commanded the 16th King's Royal Rifles, was injured and received the Distinguished Service Order in 1917 and received a bar to the DSO in 1918.
-He was promoted to Colonel in 1923 and from 1929 to 1932 he commanded the 162nd (East Midland) Brigade; from 1932 to 1935, he then commanded the 12th Infantry Brigade and Dover Garrison, and received the freedom of the Borough of Dover on relinquishing his command.
-He retired from the Army in 1936 and was promoted to the honorary rank of Brigadier.
+He was promoted to colonel in 1923 and from 1929 to 1932 he commanded the 162nd (East Midland) Brigade; from 1932 to 1935, he then commanded the 12th Infantry Brigade and Dover Garrison, and received the freedom of the Borough of Dover on relinquishing his command.
+He retired from the Army in 1936 and was promoted to the honorary rank of brigadier.

 In 1935, George V appointed Howard to the office of Serjeant-at-Arms of the House of Commons, which had previously been held by Admiral Sir Colin Keppel.
 Howard built a reputation for upholding traditions and was well-regarded for having a "genial personality".
 He was appointed a Knight Commander of the Royal Victorian Order in 1944 and promoted to Knight Grand Cross in 1957, the year after he retired from his office.